SovereignCloudStack/standards/Standards/scs-0200-v1-sonobuoy-kaas-conformance-tests.md

 #### _Option 3_ Write Python scripts for tests

-Sonobuoy makes it possible to write tests in Python and execute like other tests in a pod on the K8s cluster.
+Sonobuoy makes it possible to write tests in Python and execute them like other tests in a pod on the K8s cluster.
 It would therefore be possible to keep on writing conformance tests in Python.

 This option would require a wrapper in order to make the tests scripts executable as Sonobuoy plugins.
 This wrapper, as mentioned earlier, would need to capture the collection of test results as well as the generation of the "Done" file after the test execution is finished.
 This could be managed by executing each test script in a sequential order.

 The wrapper as well as the python tests and test framework could then be stored in a container image and uploaded to a registry in order to be usable by Sonobuoy within the k8s-cluster-api-provider.

 This approach also leaves the decision open as to which test framework should be